GeWu-Lab/Certifiable-Robust-Multi-modal-Training/README.md

 </code></pre>

 ### Run
-You can simply run the demo on MSRC-v1 dataset using:
+You can simply run the demo of CRMT_JT using:

 <pre><code>
-python main.py --methods=CRMT-JT --methods.gamma=1.0
+python main.py methods=CRMT_JT methods.gamma=1.0
 </code></pre>
 You can adjust the algorithm's detailed setting by modifying parameters such as $\rho$.
-Alternate datasets can also be utilized, provided they adhere to the following preparation protocol.
+And alternate datasets can also be utilized.

 ### Data Preparation